-Pickering Blasts Two Home Runs in T-Bones Opener05/17/2007 10:13 PM - KANSAS CITY, Kan.—Designated hitter Calvin Pickering (pictured) hit solo home runs in his first two at-bats as a Kansas City T-Bone, on his way to a four hit, three-RBI night as the T-Bones won their season opener, 6-4.
-The Flyers briefly tied the game in the top of the fourth on catcher Josh Nivesky’s sacrifice fly that scored shortstop Eric Riggs.
-Pickering ’s RBI single in the bottom of the sixth tied the score 4-4 before Easley’s solo shot the following inning gave the T-Bones a lead they would not relinquish.
-The T-Bones added an insurance run in the eighth, making the score 6-4.
+KANSAS CITY, Kan.—Designated hitter Calvin Pickering (pictured) hit solo home runs in his first two at-bats as a Kansas City T-Bone, on his way to a four hit, three-RBI night as the T-Bones won their season opener, 6-4.
+Pickering ’s first blast to the opposite field off of Flyers starting pitcher Ryan Harris in the bottom of the second inning gave the T-Bones the early 1-0 lead.

 Brett Reid pitched a scoreless seventh inning to earn the win, and Dan Jackson struck out two in the ninth to pick up the save.
 Brian Martin was credited with the loss, allowing one run on two hits in one inning of relief.